Direct temperature readout in nonequilibrium quantum thermometry: Example: Qubit-based quantum thermometer

-These findings confirm that the qubit-based probe performs on par with existing quantum thermometry models, validating its suitability as a nonequilibrium thermometer.
-In the following, we move beyond the assessment of theoretical precision limits and demonstrate the practical utility of our direct temperature readout scheme, which provides a concrete strategy for obtaining direct temperature estimates from finite‑time nonequilibrium data.
+These findings confirm that the qubit-based probe adopted here performs on par with existing quantum thermometry models, validating its suitability as a nonequilibrium thermometer.
+Crucially, while this QFI analysis establishes the fundamental limits on mean squared error under realistic noise conditions, it assumes the existence of an unbiased estimator--a condition not automatically guaranteed in nonequilibrium settings.
+In the following, we move beyond the assessment of theoretical limits on the second-order mean squared error and demonstrate the practical utility of our direct temperature readout scheme, which provides a concrete strategy for obtaining direct temperature estimates from finite‑time nonequilibrium data.